Security

 The minimum data possible, kept in Europe, deleted on a fixed schedule.

-• No tracker pixels.
-Self-hosted Umami is the only analytics, opt-in via the GDPR cookie consent.
+- No tracker pixels.
+Our own self-hosted analytics (simple analytics) is the only analytics, opt-in via the GDPR cookie consent.
 No Google Analytics, no Facebook Pixel, no Hotjar, no LinkedIn Insight tag.
 Ever.

 Subprocessors